GlompAI/discordlm/INFRASTRUCTURE.md

 *   **`Deployment`**: The `discordlm-deployment` deployment manages the application's pods.
 It is configured with a rolling update strategy to ensure zero downtime during updates.
 *   **`Service`**: The `discordlm-service` service exposes the application on a `NodePort`, making it accessible to the Caddy reverse proxy.
-*   **`ConfigMap`**: The `discordlm-config` configmap stores the application's configuration, such as the bot token and API keys.
-To use the multi-provider support, you will need to update this `ConfigMap` to include the necessary environment variables for the desired provider.
+*   **`ConfigMap`**: The `discordlm-config` configmap stores the application's configuration.
+These values are populated from GitHub repository variables during the CI/CD process.
 *   **`PersistentVolumeClaim`**: The `discordlm-pvc` and `discordlm-logs-pvc` persistent volume claims provide persistent storage for the application's character data and logs.

 ### 2.2.
 Networking